Oral-B Pro 1000 Review

 back to menu ↑

 I give it 7.8/10.
 I know that there are more expensive toothbrushes with fancier features, but I just want to get my teeth clean; I don’t need it to cook a soufflé for me or walk the dog.
 I just want it to clean my teeth and it does a great job.

-It’s very simple to use, but you have to remember to routinely charge it and you have to put that six-month total discharge down in your calendar, otherwise you’ll forget.
-Also you have to make sure that you do change the brush heads when the faded blue tells you to, otherwise the bristles become all splayed out.
+It’s very simple to use, but you have to remember to routinely charge it and you have to put that six-month total discharge down on your calendar, otherwise you’ll forget.
+Also, you have to make sure that you do change the brush heads when the faded blue tells you to, otherwise the bristles become all splayed out.